michaelradionov/helloBash/README.md

 # Hello Bash
-Make your unique bright and useful prompt in terminal! 🤓  Not very well tested with emoji ...
+Make your unique bright and useful prompt in terminal! 🤓

 ![](/assets/hello-bash.gif)